7jHtSxgP4a/Facetts/README.md

 ## Facetts
-* An algorithm for estimating the cardinality in inner product spaces
+* An algorithm for estimating cardinality in inner product spaces

 ## Environment
 * Linux OS (Ubuntu)